List of tallest buildings in Shanghai

 Lujiazui forms the central portion of Shanghai's skyline, and contains its three tallest buildings.
 The third tallest, the postmodern Jin Mao Tower, was China's first supertall skyscraper.
 It was the tallest building in Shanghai from 1990 until 2008, when Shanghai World Financial Center was completed.
-Since 2015, the tallest building in Shanghai has been the 632 m (2,073 ft) tall, 128-storey Shanghai Tower, one of only four megatall skyscrapers.
+Since 2015, the tallest building in Shanghai has been the 632 m (2,073 ft) tall, 128-story Shanghai Tower, one of only four megatall skyscrapers.
 At the time of its completion, it was the second-tallest building in the world; it is currently the third tallest.
 While not a habitable building, the Oriental Pearl Tower, also in Lujiazui, has been a significant landmark in the skyline since its completion in 1994.
 Besides Lujiazui, many skyscrapers are found throughout the central areas of Shanghai, such as in Huangpu, Hongkou, and Xuhui.

 Shanghai has seven supertall skyscrapers, and is tied with Chicago, Nanjing, and Wuhan as the city with the fifth-most supertall buildings.
 Since the 2010s, an increasing number of supertall skyscrapers have been built outside of Lujiazui, such as Sinar Mas Center 1 to the north of the Bund in 2017 and the Zhangjiang Science Gate towers in 2024; the latter are the tallest twin towers in Shanghai.
 Four more supertall skyscrapers are under construction, all located outside of Lujiazui; the tallest of these, North Bund Tower, will reach a height of 480 m (1,575 ft) and be the city's third tallest building upon completion in 2030.